 Basically, empathy is putting yourself in someone else’s shoes and imagining how he or she feels in that particularly situation.

-Imagine this, she’s going about her day, rushing off to meet her friends, or some work meeting, and you, an unknown stranger, rolls up to her, stops her, and tells her in her face that she’s cute and are invested in the prospect of dating her.
+Imagine this, she’s going about her day, rushing off to meet her friends, or some meeting, and you, an unknown stranger, rolls up to her, stops her, and tells her in her face that she’s cute.

 That’s a lot for a girl who barely knows you.
-This is especially so if you’re doing it in a public setting, or when she has her friends/ her Mum around.
-You’re going to have to be empathetic in such situations and put yourself in her shoes.
+This is especially so if you’re doing it in a public setting, or when she has her friends/ her parents around.
+You’re have to be empathetic in such situations and put yourself in her shoes.

-So, before you actually tell her the actual reason why you’re hitting on her, you can say: :
+So, before you actually tell her the actual reason why you’re approaching her, you should say:

 - ‘I know this is really out of the blue’